MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-001-Basic-Setup.md

     |**ARN No.**|Capture the Vendor ARN No. only when GST registration number is not available.|

-## To set up GST in vendor order address
+## To set up GST on vendor order address

 1. Choose the ![Search for Page or Report](image/search_small.png "Search for Page or Report icon") icon, enter **Vendor** > **Order Addresses**, and then choose the related link.
 2. Fill in the fields as described in the following table.